 Collaborative learning systems in the shift to a digital world

-Drury highlights that, with the rights to World Wide Web software released two decades ago, the shift to the digital world has given extensive access to multi-media learning technologies, and signalled the exponential growth of opportunities for change.
+Drury highlights that, with the rights to World Wide Web software released two decades ago, the shift to the digital world has given extensive access to multi-media learning technologies, and signaled the exponential growth of opportunities for change.
 The paper examines the value of new technologies in community learning systems, taking evidence from a diversity of studies, which range from the profitable use of mobile phone technology in Kerala fishing communities, to the effect of Promethean solutions on student achievement in US schools.

 The paper considers the role of digital technology in conserving traditional culture as part of a community’s collaborative learning system, pointing to the opportunities for recording, uploading and sharing information and transforming traditional knowledge into creative goods.
 UNESCO’s role in supporting marginalised communities in building digital collections is evidenced.